0xRad1ant/GitHub-Docs/Get started/Create a Repo.md

    - Clone the repository to your local machine.

 **Notes:**
-- For open source projects, include a license file to determine sharing terms.
+- For open-source projects, include a license file to determine sharing terms.
-- Utilize Open Source Guides and GitHub Skills courses for fostering healthy open source communities.
+- Utilize Open Source Guides and GitHub Skills courses to foster healthy open source communities.

 ## Committing Changes: Adding a README File